nick41991/cs423Compiler/Design_Document.md

 	- While loops
 	- Optimization
 		- As it is, the IR is extremely unoptimized.
 As such, this leads to a lot of unnecessary memory operations and variable assignments in the back end.
+	- We have issues with daisy chained if-else statements.

+### Best Results
+If you want to check out what our compiler can do, try running it with the following files in the tests folder:
+	- simple.c
+	- longstatement.c
+	- if.c
+	- variable.c
+Things start to go wrong with while.c